kmaehashi/XojoInstruments/README.md

 1. Turn on `Build Reference Graph` and click `Capture`.
 1. Go to `Visualization` tab.
+1. (Optional) Turn on `Detect circular` to automatically highlight circular references in the graph.
 1. Click `Render`.
-   Note that `dot` command ([GraphViz](http://www.graphviz.org/download/); `brew install graphviz` to install on macOS) is required.

-While running your application under the IDE, you can view the object in IDE by clicking a object node in the graph.
+While running your application under the IDE, you can view the object in IDE by double-clicking a object node in the graph.
+You can choose either `vis.js` (bundled with Xojo Instruments, not supported on Windows) or `dot` command ([GraphViz](http://www.graphviz.org/download/) - needs to be installed separately) to render the graph.

 You can also use `Backreference` tab to see back reference (list of objects referring the target object).